aspettl/docker-ttrss/README.md

 It is based on the [Docker image by clue](https://github.com/clue/docker-ttrss), but provides a recent version and regular updates.

+Note: if you use PostgreSQL as a database server, then consider using the [official installation notes](https://tt-rss.org/wiki/InstallationNotes).
+Docker images prebuilt from [ttrss-docker-compose (static-dockerhub branch)](https://git.tt-rss.org/fox/ttrss-docker-compose/src/static-dockerhub) are available on DockerHub.

 ## About Tiny Tiny RSS

 > *From [the official readme](https://git.tt-rss.org/fox/tt-rss/src/master/README.md):*